doolittle/AS3-Utils/README.md

 * queue events to handle long processes asynchronously
 * communicate with http resources
 * a bunch of other stuff you may or may not need.

+This library was build to support miscellaneous Flash apps and probably has a lot of overlap with [as3/AS3-utils](https://github.com/as3/AS3-Utils).

+This library is used by the open-source book [Between Page and Screen](https://github.com/doolittle/BetweenPageAndScreen) - a popup book of poetry that uses augmented reality.
+See a demo at [betweenpageandscreen.com](http://betweenpageandscreen.com)